Pennsylvania workers’ compensation insurance

 Workers' compensation insurance covers the cost of work-related injuries.
 It's required for all Pennsylvania businesses that have employees, including part-time workers.

-Who needs workers’ compensation in Pennsylvania?
+Who needs workers’ compensation insurance in Pennsylvania?

 Each state has different workers’ compensation laws, and in Pennsylvania, workers’ compensation insurance is mandatory for all employers with one or more employees, including part-time employees and seasonal workers.